charliedimaggio/bsc-fullnode-installer/snapshot-sync.md

 Use this command to download the file - remember to **keep the quotations** for the URL:
 **DO NOT USE THIS EXAMPLE URL AS IT WILL BE SIGNIFICANTLY OUT OF DATE**
 ```
-wget -O geth.tar.gz  "https://tf-dex-prod-public-snapshot.s3.amazonaws.com/geth-20211114.tar.gz?AWSAccessKeyId=AKIAYINE6SBQPUZDDRRO&Signature=xJJw%2BwbS%2B32IMg6KojKGPq1TwKw%3D&Expires=1639516490"
+wget -O /home/geth/mainnet/geth.tar.gz  "https://tf-dex-prod-public-snapshot.s3.amazonaws.com/geth-20211114.tar.gz?AWSAccessKeyId=AKIAYINE6SBQPUZDDRRO&Signature=xJJw%2BwbS%2B32IMg6KojKGPq1TwKw%3D&Expires=1639516490"
 ```

 If the download only partially downloads then you might be able to continue if you include the -c or --continue option before running wget again.
 Example command required to continue download:
 ```
-wget -cO geth.tar.gz  "
+wget -cO /home/geth/mainnet/geth.tar.gz  "
 https://tf-dex-prod-public-snapshot.s3.amazonaws.com/geth-20211114.tar.gz?AWSAccessKeyId=AKIAYINE6SBQPUZDDRRO&Signature=xJJw%2BwbS%2B32IMg6KojKGPq1TwKw%3D&Expires=1639516490"
 ```

 Once the download has finished you need to make sure that it matches the MD5 checksum mentioned on the website: [tarball snapshot](https://github.com/binance-chain/bsc-snapshots)
 ```
-md5sum geth.tar.gz
+md5sum /home/geth/mainnet/geth.tar.gz
 ```

-## Step 12.2 - Download and unpack the tarball image, but skip hash verification
+## Step 11.2 - Download and unpack the tarball image, but skip hash verification

-*Skip this step if you completed step 12.1*
+*Skip this step if you completed step 11.1*

 This command will download and unpack the snapshot at the same time.
 The output will not reflect the fact we used "strip-component=2" but the result should respect that flag.
 The only other concern is if the folder structure changes in future updates.
-It would be wise to cd /tmp and do a small trial run from there, just to make sure it is working as expected:
 ```
-wget "https://tf-dex-prod-public-snapshot.s3.amazonaws.com/geth-20211114.tar.gz?AWSAccessKeyId=AKIAYINE6SBQPUZDDRRO&Signature=xJJw%2BwbS%2B32IMg6KojKGPq1TwKw%3D&Expires=1639516490" -qO - | tar --strip-components=2 -zxvf -
+cd /home/geth/mainnet && exec wget "https://tf-dex-prod-public-snapshot.s3.amazonaws.com/geth-20211114.tar.gz?AWSAccessKeyId=AKIAYINE6SBQPUZDDRRO&Signature=xJJw%2BwbS%2B32IMg6KojKGPq1TwKw%3D&Expires=1639516490" -qO - | tar --strip-components=2 -zxvf -
 ```

-## Step 13 - Unpack tarball
+## Step 12 - Unpack tarball

-*Skip this step if you completed step 12.2*
+*Skip this step if you completed step 11.2*

 We need to remove two redundant patent folders "server/data-seed"
 ```
-tar --strip-components=2 -xzf geth.tar.gz
+tar --strip-components=2 -xzf /home/geth/mainnet/geth.tar.gz
 ```

-## Step 14 - Set geth as owner
+## Step 13 - Set geth as owner

 Once the extraction has completed you will need to perform another chown command:
 ```
 chown -R geth.geth /home/geth/*
 ```

-## Step 15 - Start geth
+## Step 14 - Start geth

 Start the geth service:
 ```